JNickBaughan/node_microservices/readme.md

 ### Service

 gives access to running pods within our cluster.
 If pod A wants to make a call to pod B it makes a call to the service and the service acts as a proxy.
 Provides an easy to remember URL to access a running container.

+---

+## Type of kubernetes Service

+### Cluster IP

+-> setsup easy to remember url to access a pod.
+Only exposes pod IN THE CLUSTER.

+### Node Port

+-> makes a pod accessible from out the cluster, usually only for dev

+### Load Balancer

+-> makes a pod accessible from outside the cluster.
+This is the right way to expose a pod to the outside world.